Share this post on:

 The Guardian Personality Temperament

-As Concrete Cooperators, Guardians speak primarily of their duties and responsibilities, of what they can keep an eye on and take good care of.
+As Concrete Cooperators, Guardians speak primarily of their duties and responsibilities, of what they can monitor and take good care of.
 They’re careful to obey the laws, follow the rules, and respect the rights of others.

 • Guardians pride themselves on being dependable, helpful, and hard-working.